 The 21st century Parque das Nações, built for the Expo98 event, represents the modern Lisbon.
-This is a great neighbourhood for those seeking quiet surroundings and outdoor activities.
+This is a great neighbourhood if you’re seeking quiet surroundings and outdoor activities.

 Parque das Nações is also very close to the airport, just three metro stops away, a convenient location if you’re catching an early flight.

 Highlights in this area include a five-kilometre long waterfront promenade, the Oceanarium, and Vasco da Gama shopping centre.

 If you stay in Parque das Nações you’ll be very close to Oriente Station, Lisbon’s hub for train services, including a departure point for coach and bus companies, and a metro station.